hermangroup/docs/introduction/information.rst

   See :ref:`this link <wallets>` for full documentation on wallets.

   A digital wallet is similar to a physical wallet except that it is used to hold **digital currency**.
-A Dash wallet holds your private keys, which allow you to spend your Dash.
-You are also able to make backups of your wallet in order to ensure that you never lose access to your Dash.
+A Historia wallet holds your private keys, which allow you to spend your Historia.
+You are also able to make backups of your wallet in order to ensure that you never lose access to your Historia.
 Digital wallets can exist in many different forms and on many devices:

-  - **Desktop Wallet** (:ref:`Dash Electrum Wallet
+  - **Desktop Wallet** (:ref:`Historia Electrum Wallet
-    <dash-electrum-wallet>`, :ref:`Dash Core Wallet
+    <historia-electrum-wallet>`, :ref:`Historia Core Wallet
-    <dash-core-wallet>`): Wallet programs that you install on a laptop
+    <historia-core-wallet>`): Wallet programs that you install on a laptop
     or desktop computer.
 You are solely responsible for protecting the wallet file and the private keys it contains.
 Make backup copies of your wallet files to ensure that you don't lose access to your funds.

-  - **Mobile Wallet** (:ref:`Android <dash-android-wallet>`, :ref:`iOS
+  - **Mobile Wallet** (:ref:`Android <historia-android-wallet>`, :ref:`iOS
-    <dash-ios-wallet>`): These wallets can be downloaded through Google
+    <historia-ios-wallet>`): These wallets can be downloaded through Google
     Play or Apple (iTunes) App Stores.
-Mobile wallets allow you to use Dash on-the-go by scanning a QR code to send payment.
+Mobile wallets allow you to use Historia on-the-go by scanning a QR code to send payment.
 Make backup copies of your mobile wallet files to ensure that you don't lose access to your funds.
 Due to security issues with mobile phones, it is advised that you don't store large amounts of funds on these wallets.

   - **Online/Cloud/Web Wallet** (:ref:`Exodus <third-party-wallets>`,
-    :ref:`MyDashWallet <web-wallets>`): Third parties that will store your Dash on their servers for you or provide an interface to access your Dash with you providing the keys, so that you can access your Dash from any device connected to the internet.
-If their website is hacked or if their servers are damaged, you run the risk of losing your Dash.
+    :ref:`MyHistoriaWallet <web-wallets>`): Third parties that will store your Historia on their servers for you or provide an interface to access your Historia with you providing the keys, so that you can access your Historia from any device connected to the internet.
+If their website is hacked or if their servers are damaged, you run the risk of losing your Historia.
 Any online wallets should be secured with strong passphrases and 2FA.
 You cannot make backup copies of your online wallet, because you do not have access to the private keys.
-We strongly urge that you NEVER store large amounts of Dash in any online wallet or cryptocurrency exchange.
+We strongly urge that you NEVER store large amounts of Historia in any online wallet or cryptocurrency exchange.

   - **Hardware Wallets** (:ref:`Trezor <hardware-wallets>`, KeepKey,